sodal-project/community/README.md

 # Community

-Welcome to the Web3 Risk Management (Web3RM) community repository!
+Welcome to the Sodal community repository!
 You can treat this repo as your go-to for:
-* all non-code discussions in the [*Discussions Forum*](https://github.com/web3rm/community/discussions)
+* all non-code discussions in the [*Discussions Forum*](https://github.com/sodal-project/community/discussions)
-* documents used by multiple repositories (such as the [Code of Conduct](https://github.com/web3rm/community/blob/master/CODE_OF_CONDUCT.md))
+* documents used by multiple repositories (such as the [Code of Conduct](https://github.com/sodal-project/community/blob/master/CODE_OF_CONDUCT.md))
-* guidance on how to interact with the Web3RM project and other community members
+* guidance on how to interact with the project and other community members

 ## Engage

-*Before posting, make sure to read the [Code of Conduct](https://github.com/web3rm/community/blob/master/CODE_OF_CONDUCT.md).*
+*Before posting, make sure to read the [Code of Conduct](https://github.com/sodal-project/community/blob/master/CODE_OF_CONDUCT.md).*

 ### Discussions on Github

-Our community is just getting started in the [Discussion Forum](https://github.com/web3rm/community/discussions).
+Our community is just getting started in the [Discussion Forum](https://github.com/sodal-project/community/discussions).
 Have ideas to grow the community?
-Reach out to web3rm@protocol.ai and let us know!
+Reach out to hello@sodal.io and let us know!

 ### GitHub issues